 To put this in perspective, a non-stop flight to Hawaii is roughly 2,600 miles and would only cost $150 each way.
 However, Alaska uses the entire trip distance (including connections) to determine the cost.
 Upgrading your one-way journey could cost more depending on your itinerary.

 Alaska Airlines doesn’t allow any upgrades except complimentary elite upgrades to be entered in a waitlist or queue.
 This means that unless you confirmed your upgrade in advance, you will be assigned to the complimentary elite upgrade waitlist as your flight nears departure.
 This is the waitlist priority at the gate; passengers within each group are sorted by time of request as the only factor:

-- MVP Gold 75K and companion upgrades
+- MVP Gold 75K and companion upgrades, based on fare class

-- MVP Gold and companion upgrades
+- MVP Gold and companion upgrades, based on fare class,

 - Paid upgrades requested at check-in/gate

 You must request a complimentary elite upgrade to be on this waitlist.
 However, you can’t be on the waitlist when you try to apply an instant confirmed upgrade.
 If you tried to confirm an upgrade in advance and failed for any reason, make sure you go back to your reservation online and request the complimentary upgrade.
 (Assuming upgrade space becomes available later and you want to try again, you can call an agent to take you off the complimentary upgrade waitlist.)